andymass/vim-matchup/README.md

   `'popup'`: Show off-screen matches in a popup (vim) or floating (neovim) window.

-  `'status_manual'`: Compute the status-line but do not display it (future extension).
+  `'status_manual'`: Compute the string which would be displayed in the status-line or popup, but do not display it.
+The function `MatchupStatusOffscreen()` can be used to get the text.

 - `scrolloff`:
   When enabled, off-screen matches will not be shown in the statusline while